Contractor Doctor: Can I claim maternity pay benefits from my umbrella company?

 Maternity benefits for pregnant contractors include time off for antenatal care, maternity leave, maternity pay and a raft of measures designed to protect pregnant contractors’ workplace rights, benefits and any contractual conditions.

-Kelly says: “When a pregnant contractor takes time off for antenatal medical appointments, she should be paid at the contractor’s normal hourly or day rate.
+Kelly says: “When a pregnant contractor takes time off for antenatal medical appointments, their umbrella company should pay them at their normal hourly or day rate.
 This is a cost the umbrella company, as their employer, has to bear.”

 Maternity leave is a combination of paid and unpaid leave, and with a formula that determines how much the contractor will get paid during their leave.